 We do our best to process and ship orders within 1-2 business days (Monday-Friday, excluding holidays).
 We kindly ask that you choose standard shipping where possible to reduce our environmental impact.
-If you have any questions about your order, you can reach out to our Customer Service team and we will be happy to help.
+Thank you for your patience as we process heavier volumes during the holiday period.

 - Runs Small